 Appropriately Uses Anti-Anxiety Medication

-This metric indicates the percentage of long-term stay residents who were given antianxiety medication.
-These drugs are generally used to treat patients suffering from anxiety or depression.
+This tells you the percentage of residents given antianxiety drugs.
+These drugs are typically prescribed to patients suffering from anxiety and depression.

 Managing Depression Among Residents